LucasCosta0011/AdvancedCSS/README.md

-# CSS-AVAN-ADO
+# Advanced CSS
+That project, I performed an study of Inheritance on CSS.
-Nesse projeto, realizei um estudo de herança no CSS.
+//Nesse projeto, realizei um estudo de herança no CSS.